nasserelm/nasserelm/README.md

 # Hi there 👋, I'm Nasser Mughrabi

 ### 🚀 About Me
-Software Engineer specializing in backend systems, APIs, distributed systems, and cloud infrastructure.
-Experienced in building scalable APIs and microservices that improve performance and reliability.
+Software Engineer with 2+ years of experience designing and optimizing scalable APIs, microservices, and data pipelines in Python, FastAPI, and SQL.
+Proven success in launching multiple APIs and microservices.
+Skilled in distributed systems, cloud infrastructure (AWS/GCP), and data-driven feature development.

+Skilled in Python(FastAPI), Java(Spring Boot), TypeScript(React/Next.js), PostgreSQL, Redis, AWS, GCP, Docker, and CI/CD pipelines, with strong foundations in algorithms, data structures, and system design.

 Passionate about designing low-latency, highly available distributed systems serving millions of users.

+Thrive on tackling complex engineering challenges, designing scalable solutions, and collaborating across teams to deliver high-impact results.

 Currently working at **TELLUS**, where I contribute to air quality monitoring systems that make an environmental impact.